jromers/jromers.github.io/_posts/2019-10-30-running-cli-demo.md

 ## Introduction
 You plan to run a cool Ksplice demo for a potential customer, all well prepared, but it miserably failed because you never had typing lessons or started to use the wrong CLI commands.

 Big deal or not, even the [world's most famous presenters have failures](https://youtu.be/zNlBLyf39Bk) while running demos.
-So, continue to read this article and minimize your risk on demo failures !
+Continue to read this article and minimize your risk on demo failures !

 ## Prerequisite
 I'm using the software below on an Oracle Linux 7 system, it's based on two software packages: